Live at the Ventura Beach California

 Live at the Ventura Beach California is a concert of Eric Burdon with Robby Krieger and several other musicians.

 In 1989, The Animals singer and The Doors guitarist had a conference together, called "The Rock 'n' Rolls Main Event".
 They started a tour.

+Over the years, several bootlegs were circulating, notably one where Burdon's signature song was called Fucking House of the Rising Sun.
+They toured from 1990 to 1991 when organist Brian Auger joined the band.
+They soon toured as Eric Burdon - Brian Auger Band without Krieger.

-On 20 June 2008, they released a concert on DVD.
+On 20 June 2008, they released this concert on DVD.

+On 26 April 2012, the album Live at the China Club, and more, containing live and demo recordings, was released.